proxybasehq/socks5-bridge/README.md

 # socks5-bridge

-A local HTTP-to-SOCKS5 proxy bridge for Chrome on macOS.
+A local HTTP-to-SOCKS5 proxy bridge for Chrome.

 **Problem:** Chrome doesn't support SOCKS5 username/password authentication, so you can't point it at `socks5://user:pass@host:port` and expect it to work.